— KEY TAKEAWAYS

 - Enhanced Donor Engagement: Getting donors from their first gift to their second one is no easy task.
 CRMs enable nonprofits to create targeted campaigns and events based on donor interests.
 This helps to keep donors engaged and connected with the organization’s mission.

 - Improved Operational Efficiency: When working for a mission-based organization, time is always of the essence.
 CRMs can save boatloads of time by automating many fundraising and communication tasks, such as donation processing, thank-you emails, and reporting.
 This frees up valuable staff bandwidth to focus on other mission-critical activities.
+Thanks to efficiencies like these, Neon One customer Sustain Charlotte was able to improve their peer-to-peer giving by 49%.

 - Better Decision-Making: In the end, isn’t this what it’s all about?
 CRMs provide nonprofits with access to real-time data on donor engagement and fundraising performance.
 Organizations can use this to make informed decisions about overall strategy, resource allocation, and program development.